mikepfrank/GLaDOS/src/README.md

 It runs under the user's account, and uses inter-process communication to interact with the GLaDOS process, which runs under the AI's user account.

+### Text tools (`text/')

+This package contains low-level tools for working with raw text, including a basic text buffer module that is itself used in several places in GLaDOS, including in the window system and the receptive field facility.

 ### 'Window' system (`windows/`)

 This package implements a facility that supports the existence of